 In only a towel, I ran down the hallway, whispering her name in hopes that no one had seen her yet.
 That was the last time I had hoped for anything ever again.

-When I found her, everyone in the eatery were screaming and poking forks and knives at Cole like she was a wild beast.
+When I found her, everyone in the eatery was screaming and poking forks and knives at Cole like she was a wild beast.
 She laughed and danced at their barbarous gestures.
-As I picked her up, their ravenous stares went to my face.
+As I picked her up, their ravenous stares were turned on me.
 Later, I was visited by the council for the final time.
 They decided it was time to end her monstrosity once and for all.

-As the councilmen left I found two bags and stuffed all I could into them.
+After the councilmen left, I found two bags and stuffed all I could into them.
 There was no way that I would be able to take care of Cole without some essentials.
-My items were obsolete in comparison with hers.
-So I packed only my bare necessities, which gave me more space for her needs.
-Finishing up, I dressed Cole in her warmest clothes and draped her favorite blanket over her.
+My items were obsolete in comparison to hers.
+I packed only my bare necessities, which gave me more space for her needs.
+Finishing up, I dressed Cole in her warmest clothes and draped her favorite blanket over her innocent body.
 I hummed a lullaby as I stared at the tiny ticking clock on the nightstand.
 I would leave at midnight.

 At 11:30 P. M., I planned to sneak to the store and purchase all the necessary needs to survive outside.
 I could only hope that the attendant would, once again, turn his head at my appearance.
 Over the years we had built a silent peaceful relationship and he knew when to expect me.
 Some days I questioned if he stayed open longer than necessary as he awaited my arrival.

 I forced all the bags into the lower compartment of Cole’s buggy, which was quite small.
 Items it held now bulged out in awkward angles.
 This buggy would save me from carrying everything.
 It had been a gift from a friend before Cole was born.
 Now the only time I used it was in the wee hours of the night.
 With Cole asleep in the buggy, I inched down the hallway, being extra careful.